qemus/qemu-docker/readme.md

     - Set the `BOOT` environment variable to the URL of an ISO image you want to install.

-    - Start the container and connect to port 8006 in your web browser by clicking [here](http://localhost:8006).
+    - Start the container and connect to [port 8006](http://localhost:8006) in your web browser.

     - You will see the screen and can control it via the keyboard and mouse.